Parliament approves US$3.214 million waiver on mathematical instruments

 However, a former Deputy Minister of Education Mr Samuel Okudzeto Ablakwa, expressed concern that the instruments nay delay, and not make it possible for candidates who would be writing their examination in a few weeks to try their hands on them.

-He asked that samples were provided to the House before the approval for the vote, and wondered why the cost is GH¢75.00 when those currently on the market are costing between GH¢5.00, GH¢7.00 and GH¢12.00.
+He asked that samples were provided to the House before the approval for the vote, and wondered why the cost is GHC75 when those currently on the market are costing between GHC 5, GHC 7 and GHC 12.

 Deputy Majority Chief Whip and MP for Trobu Constituency Moses Anim observed that role of education in the human capacity development, noting that examination malpractices reduce the credibility of assessing the outcome of teaching and learning.